 Whilst 25% of plastic is currently incinerated in the UK, 40% goes to landfill.
 Why add to this figure?
 Denmark have banned landfill, all of their waste is recycled or goes to energy from waste plants (EfW).

 Does Burning Release Carbon Dioxide

 Yes it does.
-But we still rely on fossil fuels for energy at present, and the energy generated at an EfW plant (an incinerator that also generates electricity) can be used instead of "virgin" fossil fuels being burnt.
+But we still rely on fossil fuels for energy at present, and the energy generated at an EfW plant (an incinerator that also generates heat and or electricity) can be used instead of "virgin" fossil fuels being burnt.